 1. Defer OAS

 You can choose to defer your OAS payments for up to five years, which will increase your pension amount when you do decide to take it.
 For example, you may decide you want to start getting OAS at 70 rather than 65.
-For every month OAS is deferred, your monthly payment will increase by 0.6% up to a maximum of 36% at age 70.
+For every month OAS is deferred, your monthly payment will increase by 0.6 percent up to a maximum of 36% at age 70.

-Plus, don’t forget that because of inflation, your OAS clawback threshold will rise over five years and, thus, will require more income to exceed it.
+Plus, don’t forget that because of inflation, your OAS clawback threshold will rise over five years and thus will require more income to exceed it.

 You may cease employment between 65 and 69, or take that time to sell large capital gains and withdraw RRSP funds so that you are under the clawback threshold when you turn 70.